 Works are acquired through purchases, donations, and gifts.
 The decision to acquire works is made by RPL's Board of Directors based on the recommendation of the Library Director and the Director/Curator, Dunlop Art Gallery.
 The Gallery Director recommends works for acquisition.
 Images in the permanent collection section of this website are reproduced for the purposes of research and study only.
 Whilst every effort has been made to contact the copyright holders and gain permission for use on the database, we would be grateful for any information from the copyright holders.
 Please contact us by email at firstname.lastname@example.org.

 The Art Rental Collection was initiated in 1967 as a Centennial project and officially launched as a public service in 1968.
 This service offers Regina Public Library clients the opportunity to rent, for a modest monthly rental fee, original works of art by Canadian artists.
 The Dunlop Art Gallery offers this service as part of its commitment to make art accessible and thereby stimulate interest in the visual arts.

 The Art Rental Collection contains paintings, photographs, drawings and prints produced by artists from across Canada.
 A large number of Saskatchewan and western Canadian artists are featured.
 Art rental is an affordable way to enjoy original artworks in one's home or office without the expense of purchasing, framing or maintaining them.
-Art Rental also gives borrowers the opportunity to exchange works of art every month.
+Borrowing artworks has temporarily been postponed to a later date.